Johel506/intelligent-pdf-chatbot/BRIEF_DOCUMENTATION.md

 # Brief Documentation: Intelligent PDF Chatbot

-This document provides an overview of the design decisions, technical challenges encountered, and proposed future improvements for the Intelligent PDF Chatbot application.
+This document provides an overview of the design decisions, technical challenges encountered, and key features implemented for the Intelligent PDF Chatbot application.

 ## 1. Design Decisions